When a Soundtrack Brought Woodstock to the World

-But the movie and its soundtrack brought the "Three Days of Peace and Music" counterculture celebration to millions of people across the globe.
+But the movie and its soundtrack brought the "Three Days of Peace and Music" counterculture celebration to millions more across the globe.

 Released in May 1970, eight months after the festival took place in New York, the film's soundtrack cemented the legacy of '60s music and added a dash of idealism for years to come.
 The triple-LP set was unleashed to an audience enamored with that moment in time, hoping to catch a contact high of sorts.

 The performances released on the record were only a fraction of the music experienced over those three August 1969 days, but as a snapshot of the event, it more than delivers, as many of them would become iconic portraits, lasting far longer than many other touchstones of the era.

 Even though they were a rough and tumble blues band at their core, Canned Heat are best know for the light and bouncy "Going Up the Country," a song that's become synonymous with Woodstock.
 And its presence here is crucial.
 As is Richie Havens' "Freedom."
 The New York City folksinger brought an intensity to his performance that perfectly captured the spirit of the event and will forever be tied to the music fest.

 Crosby, Stills Nash and Young were so new when they played Woodstock that Stephen Stills noted onstage, "This is only the second time we've performed in front of people.
 We're scared shitless."
 Three of their songs show up on the soundtrack: "Suite: Judy Blues Eyes," "Wooden Ships" and "Sea of Madness."

 Watch Crosby Stills & Nash Perform 'Marrakesh Express' at Woodstock